 The Helmi quantum computer is in the pilot phase controlled and programmed through either the Qiskit or Cirq environments, providing gate-level control of the quantum computer.

 During the pilot phase, the service is provided “as is”.
 Changes in the environment are possible, even probable, as the service is continuously developed.
 Service breaks can take place with short or no notice.
 User support is limited to technical issues.

-The pilot phase is expected to run for three months, starting 1 November 2022.
+The pilot phase is expected to run until the end of August 2023.

 We value your feedback during the pilot phase, as this will help us improve the service, and gives us the possibility to tune the service to better correspond to the needs of the user community.
 We are interested in all feedback and improvement suggestions!
 For example: What additional supporting software would be useful?
 Is the documentation useful and user friendly?

 You need a valid CSC user account to apply.
 If you do not have one already, follow the instructions here.
 Note that in the pilot phase, you need to have a Haka account.

 Once logged in to the MyCSC portal, apply for a new project under “My Projects”.
 Fill in the form as follows:

 - Project description: Short description of the project (abstract)

 - Project category: LUMI

 - Access mode: Development